CarolinaRey03/CarolinaRey03/README.md

 ###

-<p align="left">I'm Carolina from Ferrol, A Coruña<br><br>- 🔭 I’m searching for opportunities on AI and software development.<br>- 📚 I'm currently learning Spring Boot and React to complete my stack.
+<p align="left">I'm Carolina from Ferrol, A Coruña<br><br>- 🔭 I’m searching for opportunities on AI or software development.<br>- 📚 I'm currently learning Spring Boot and React to complete my stack.
 I'm also learning more about NLP and Computer Vision.<br>- ⚡ In my free time I like to learn more about computer science, go to the gym and play videogames</p>

 ###